Which are the best matched betting bank accounts and other payment methods to use in 2019?

-Monzo are arguably the best bank account for keeping a close eye on what betting accounts you’ve funded.
+Monzo is arguably the best bank account for keeping a close eye on what betting accounts you’ve funded.
 They have a brilliant mobile application that allows you to visually see your total income and outgoings.

 They also have an added feature that lets you put money aside within your bank account.
 You could use this to save money for your matched betting strategy.

 All in all, Monzo matched betting is certainly a great option.

 Another popular payment method in the modern world of online gambling, major EWallets include NETeller, Skrill, Entropay, Paysafecard and PayPal.

 These EWallets provide some of the quickest money transfers, however, you need to keep an eye on the fees.
 Whilst these are typically small, it all impacts the profitability of your matched betting.

 Out of 97 online bookies recommended by Gamblingjudge.com, 77 accept Skrill, 67 accept NETeller and 44 accept Paysafecard.
 This gives you an idea of which EWallets are popular in the betting industry.